Dragon Ball: Sparking Zero

 SDHQ's Build Score Breakdown

-Dragon Ball: Sparking Zero is my favorite Dragon Ball game I have ever played, but it doesn't hold up as nicely on the Steam Deck.
+Dragon Ball: Sparking Zero is my favorite Dragon Ball game I have ever played, and with the Engine.ini fix, it is an essential Steam Deck game.

 Content